Alectriciti/comfyui-adaptiveprompts/README.md

 A good example of how powerful this system can be is the word "chicken".
 It belongs to both ```__animal__``` and ```__food__``` wildcards.
 This can lead to some pretty creative results when rewrapping it.

 Prompt Repack has the following modes.
 In order to explain them, keep this context in mind: ```, this is a phrase and this_is_a_tag, ...```
-- **Per Word**
-  > Only targets words separated by whitespace.
-Extremely fast and lightweight.
-- **Per Phrase**
-  > Only targets phrases separated by commas but only if it equals exactly.
-This can be tags or phrases, but it has to match exactly.
-Pretty solid if you're only building simple prompts where each phrase or tag is separated by a comma.
-- **Both**
-  > Combines the above methods: 1.
-Detect Phrase 2.
-Do a second pass to detect remaining words.
-- **Both With Tags**
-  > Same as above, but will also attempt matching the tags.
-It does this by replacing the entire phrase's whitespace with underscores, then attempts matching.
-Not very well tested but thought I'd leave it in.
-- **Detect All**
-  > Extremely aggressive and the most computationally demanding.
-It attempts finding phrases through various methods, see above image example.

-The purpose of this node is to allow you to write with natural language, then wrapping it in a dynamic and creative way.
+This node allows you to write with natural language, then wrapping it in a dynamic and creative way.
+It is also a way to add more creativity and dynamics to your existing prompts.

 Many users have wildcards for everything, even simple phrasing.
-I personally have an ```__and__``` tag which I use as a separator token.
-However, when utilizing Prompt Rewrap
+I personally have an ```__and__``` wildcard which I use as a separator token.
+However, when utilizing Prompt Rewrap, every instance of the word "and" gets caught up in the Repack process.

-The blacklist file is a list of words or wildcards you want this system to ignore.
+That's where the blacklist.txt file comes into play.
+This is a list of words or wildcards you want this system to ignore.
+See ```comfyui-adaptiveprompts/repack_files/blacklist.txt``` for examples.

 **Current Limitations (as of 18/08/2025)**: It currently only supports drawing a wildcard if the matched phrase/word equals the line in the wildcard file.
 In other words: provide the string: ```harry_potter and luke_skywalker```
 ```